 The United States and Finland enjoy an enduring partnership and friendship.
 Our security partnership has broadened and deepened since 1994, when Finland joined the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program.
-Finland was designated a , the Alliance’s highest-tiered partnership status, at the 2014 Wales Summit.
+Finland was designated a NATO Enhanced Opportunity Partner (EOP), the Alliance’s highest-tiered partnership status, at the 2014 Wales Summit, and in July 2022 became an Invitee, awaiting ratification by all Allies to become a full Alliance member.
 The United States works with Alliance members and EOPs like Finland to strengthen regional security and improve collaboration in the areas of security cooperation, defense trade, non-proliferation, military exercises, training and defense posture, counterterrorism, cyber and border security, and to counter emerging or hybrid threats.

-From CY 2016 through CY 2020, the United States also authorized the permanent export of over $145 million in defense articles to Finland via the Direct Commercial Sales (DCS) process.
-The top categories of DCS to Finland were Military Electronics ($59.6 million); Ammunition and Ordnance ($30.3 million); and Firearms, Close Assault Weapons and Combat Shotguns ($18.4 million).
+From FY 2019 through FY 2021, the United States also authorized the permanent export of over $113.8 million in defense articles to Finland via Direct Commercial Sales (DCS).
+The top categories of DCS to Finland were Military Electronics ($28.5 million); Ammunition and Ordnance ($15.9 million); and Aircraft and Related Articles ($12.9 million).

-Finland hosts the , which focuses on building the capacity of EU and NATO states’ to prevent and counter hybrid threats by sharing best practices, testing new ideas and approaches, and hosting joint training courses and exercises.
-Finland is also part of the , a multinational and interdisciplinary cyber defense hub.
+Finland hosts the European Centre of Excellence for Countering Hybrid Threats (Hybrid CoE), which focuses on building the capacity of EU and NATO states to prevent and counter hybrid threats by sharing best practices, testing new ideas and approaches, and hosting joint training courses and exercises.
+Finland is also part of the NATO Cooperative Cyber Defence Centre of Excellence, a multinational and interdisciplinary cyber defense hub.

-According to the , Finland supports humanitarian mine action programs to clear landmines and unexploded ordnance and provide mine risk education in Afghanistan, Iraq, Syria, Somalia, and Ukraine, where the United States funds similar programs.
+According to the Landmine and Cluster Munition Monitor, Finland supports humanitarian mine action programs to clear landmines and unexploded ordnance and provide mine risk education in Afghanistan, Iraq, Syria, Somalia, and Ukraine, where the United States funds similar programs.

 Finland participates in multiple bilateral and multilateral military exercises with the United States, EU, and NATO Allies, to include: Aurora, Cold Response, Trident Jupiter, Northern Coasts, and BALTOPS.